-As per YE 2016, LFL does not have any external financing or any off-balance sheet items.
+As per YE2017, LFL does not have any external financing corresponding to previous year.

-In 2016, LFL has managed and mitigated Liquidity Risk in consistency with the framework set in the Group internal regulations.
+In 2017 LFL has managed and mitigated Liquidity Risk in consistency with the framework set in the Group internal regulations.
 LFL aims at ensuring the capacity to meet its commitments also in case of adverse scenarios, while achieving its profitability objective.
 To that end, it manages expected cash inflows and outflows so as to maintain a sufficient available cash level to meet the short and medium term needs and by investing in instruments that can be quickly and easily converted into cash with minimum capital losses.
 LFL considers the prospect liquidity situation in plausible market conditions as well as under stressed scenarios.